PlainsightAI/legacy-docs/rules.md

 Fields:
 * type - "event free form"
 * predicate - String representing the freeform equation to be evaluated.
-This is typically construcgted off of the event payload that will be received for the device.
+This is typically constructed off of the event payload that will be received for the device.

 > The following example triggers the rule when the data.tempF value in the event payload is equal to 67.
 Example: